Ketamine Infusion Therapy Treatment Considerations

 - Ketamine therapy should only be considered after failure of standard treatment:

 - No sustained change following adequate antidepressant trials (some individuals will have tried several different anti-depressants), different medication combinations, and/or ECT/TMS.

 - No sustained change in response to adjunctive group CBT or individual therapy.

 - Active substance abuse (Alcohol, cannabis, non-prescribed medications, etc.)

-- Negative urine toxicology screening prior to the initiation of treatment to prevent risk of precipitated mania
+- Negative urine toxicology screening prior to the initiation of treatment and during IV ketamine treatment course may be warranted

 - History of psychosis